Application Process Overview

 - Support while travelling is provided by the OWU Connection / IOCP Office.
 All people travelling on OWU-sponsored programs are covered by accident, sickness, and evacuation insurance and have access to emergency support world-wide.
 There is a crisis plan and desk-top scenario exercises for faculty and staff leads.

-Certain actives are prohibited by our institutional insurance policy.
+- Certain actives are prohibited by our institutional insurance policy.
 These include: skydiving, parachuting, hang gliding, bungee jumping, mountain climbing, pot-holing, zip-lining, motorcycle riding, scuba diving (unless scuba diving is an assigned part of the curriculum of study for course credit) and certain athletic activities (contact Darrell for details).
-Travel to countries under a US Dept. of State Travel Warning is prohibited also (though occasionally exceptions are granted).

 Once Your Course Is Selected